Skip to main content

 What happens at a Small Claims hearing before the Tribunal?

-Small Claims hearings are usually about one-half hour long.
-The petitioner provides testimony in support of his or her case, followed by respondent's testimony.
+Small Claims hearings are approximately thirty minutes in length.
+The petitioner provides testimony in support of his or her case, followed by the respondent's testimony.
 The Tribunal hearing officer may then question the parties.
 You will not receive a decision at the time of the hearing.
-A written decision will be will be e-mailed to the parties, if the Tribunal possesses a party or party’s representative’s email.
-Otherwise, the written decision will be mailed.
+A written decision will be issued to the parties at a later date.

 What if I can't attend the hearing on the date on which it is scheduled?

 If you cannot attend the hearing on the scheduled date, you must contact the Tribunal in writing to request an adjournment of the hearing.
-A request for adjournment is considered a motion and requires a $25.00 fee for the filing of the motion in the Small Claims Division.
-The fee is waived if you are appealing the valuation of your property in Small Claims and the property under appeal has received a principal residence exemption of at least 50% or more for the tax years under appeal.
+A request for adjournment is considered a motion and requires a $25.00 fee for the filing of the motion in the Small Claims Division if a fee was owed for the filing of the petition.
 A Motion to Adjourn in the Entire Tribunal requires a $50.00 fee.
 Motions to Adjourn are not accepted by fax.
-Rather, motions must be filed by eFiling, hand delivery, or mail.
-The Tribunal's mailing address is P.O.
-Box 30232, Lansing, MI 48909, and eFiling feature is available.
+Rather, motions must be mailed to the Tribunal at P.O.
+Box 30232, Lansing, Michigan 48909, sent by other carriers to 2407 N Grand River Ave, Lansing MI 48906, hand delivered to the Tribunal at 611 W. Ottawa St, Lansing, MI 48933, or filed using the Tribunal's e-filing system.

 You should inform the Tribunal as soon as you know that you cannot attend the hearing.
 If your request to adjourn the hearing date is received at least 21 days before the scheduled hearing, the Tribunal may grant the request if it finds that good cause exists for an adjournment.
 Further, the motion may not be granted.
 A motion is a request and merely submitting a request for adjournment does not automatically result in the granting of the request.
 If the motion is not granted or the Tribunal has not notified you that it has been granted, you are required to attend the hearing.
 If the motion is granted, the parties may be precluded from submitting any further documents.

 In the Small Claims Division, you may also request that your case be "heard on the file" and determined on the evidence you already submitted.
-If you are unable to attend a hearing, you may submit a written request asking to have your case “heard on the file” based on the documents you have timely submitted.
+If you are unable to attend a hearing, you may submit a written Hear on File request asking to have your case “heard on the file” based on the documents you have timely submitted.
 Such requests are routinely granted if received prior to the hearing.
 If the request is granted, the Tribunal will conduct the hearing to take the testimony of the opposing party and render a decision based on that testimony and the documents timely submitted by both parties.
-If a local unit of government submits a “hear on file” request, the request will not be granted unless property record cards for all tax years at issue have been submitted.
 If a request is not granted or the Tribunal has not notified you that it has been granted, you are required to attend the hearing.

 How can I prove to the Tribunal that my property assessment is excessive?